-Associate Professor (Docent) of psychology.
-Expertise: Anti-immigrant attitudes, empathy, cross-ethnic friendships, political activism.
+Associate Professor of psychology.
+Research: Anti-immigrant attitudes, diversity, empathy, cross-ethnic friendships, political activism.
 Social contexts (family, friends, school) in youth development.

-I’m a doctoral student in digital sociology researching how far-right discourse are expressed and spread in everyday settings and among “ordinary” users online.
+I have a PhD in sociology.
+My research explores how far-right discourse are expressed and spread in everyday settings and among “ordinary” users online.

 I am an associate professor in the Department of Sociology.
 My research interests lie broadly in political sociology, with an emphasis on immigration, nationalism, and the welfare state.

 I research sociopolitical attitudes about the Swedish welfare state (including comparative research).
 Other interests include gender, white-collar crime and values and personality.